Colin Kaepernick’s America

 Discussion Questions

-3. How does Kaepernick’s protest fit into the politicization of Free Speech?
-Is Free Speech a political issue?
+3. How does Kaepernick’s protest relate to the broader politicization of Free Speech?
+Is Free Speech inherently political?
 Why or why not?

 Activity